With festive season around the corner I am sure many of you are worrying about your child’s sugar consumption in the coming months.

 Make healthy choices yourself

 You have heard me say this before, we are role models for our children.
-Instead of lecturing your children on how many cookies they ate, think about how your child sees you consume cookies?
-Does he also see mom and dad enjoy vegetables and fruits?
+Instead of lecturing your children on how many cookies they ate, think about how your child sees you consume cookies.
+Does he get a chance to see what balance looks like?
+Do you have a healthy relationship with your food?

-We need to check our own consumption patterns before we preach to our children.
-Focus on making healthier choices together as a family.
+We need to check our own consumption patterns before we preach to our children and make healthier choices together as a family.
 Ultimately, children follow the same eating habits and patterns as their family.

 What are your concerns around sugar intake in kids and the holiday season?
 Are there any specific situations you dread?
 Let us discuss in the comments below how we can navigate the holiday season without a sugar over load.